VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**February 9th, 2022**.
-In this webinar, we focus on your [favorite visualization](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-02-09).
+**March 9th, 2022**.
+The current data example focuses on your [COVID OSCI over time](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2022/2022-03-09).
+The challenge is to describe the treatment effect specifically taking into account the number and timing of patients who died, left the hospital or fully recovered.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays